Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Introduction

 \cite{{M90}}, the first to show that risk aversion is equivalent to concave utility under expected utility, pleaded for universal risk aversion, dismissing risk seekers as follows:

 The common classical belief holds that risk seeking is yet more implausible in stable markets.
 After all, as soon as there are two or more risk seekers, they can engage in mutual risky zero-sum games, using any randomization device.
-It will end only if some boundary restriction is reached, such as bankruptcy for all but one.
-Accordingly, fundamental laws of economics have all been established under the assumption of universal risk aversion (\citealp{AD54}).
-Whereas this common classical belief has guided economics for centuries, the supposed fate of risk seekers was never formally stated.
+It will end only if some boundary restriction is reached, such as bankruptcy.
+Although \cite{F53} predicted such behavior and Section \ref{sec:EU_gen} gives real-world examples where this actually happened, fundamental laws of economics have been established under the assumption of universal risk aversion (\citealp{AD54}), avoiding the phenomenon.
+This common classical assumption has guided economics for centuries and the supposed fate of risk seekers was rarely considered.

-Since the 1980s, economics has become empirically oriented.
-It then became widely understood that there is much risk seeking.
-The first formal result on extreme fates of risk seekers was by \cite{ES15}: repeated individual decisions can lead to unstoppable gambling unless bankruptcy, assuming risk seeking as found in prospect theory.
+Since the 1980s, economics has become empirically oriented, and it then became widely understood that there is much risk seeking. \cite{B12} and \cite{ES15} provided formal results on extreme fates of risk seekers, where repeated individual decisions can lead to unstoppable gambling unless bankruptcy, assuming risk seeking as found in prospect theory.
 However, implementations of nonexpected utility theories in such dynamic settings are controversial (\citealp{M89}).
 We therefore focus on static decisions.
 Further, we will study risk sharing rather than individual decisions.